Customer Perception Study: Small-Size Cars

 Attitudes & Emotional Response

 Europeans tend to view compact cars positively.
 In both the UK and Germany, they’re associated with practicality, smart design, and efficient mobility.
-In Germany especially, the segment benefits from strong domestic brands that have built trust and credibility.
+In Germany especially, the segment benefits from strong domestic brands that have built trust and credibility within the small car category.

 Everyday Use: Practical or Limiting?